lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 Riffing off of my Clickup setup, I use a tag which is the Apple emoji to denote which tasks are low-hanging fruits, that is, quick tasks that usually require as little as one line and as much as 5 minutes to fix.

 I find that keeping these around and marking them as such can really help raise spirits on those days where you feel sluggish.
 Still being able to get something done is a great way to get a quick dose of dopamine that might help you get out of a slump.

-## Always ship the MVP

-One thing I've learned is that the notion of an MVP does not end at first launch.
-Every major feature should also thought of as having a minimum viable state.
-If you spend time trying to perfect and code every task for a feature before launch, you run the risk of taking too long to ship or leading yourself astray.

-For instance, I recently launched Category Groups for nesting categories and creating an organization hierarchy in Lunch Money.
-The MVP involved a lot of server-side work to make sure budgeting logic was intact and totals were being calculated properly.
-For example, you can budget for an entire category group as well as the nested categories within, but we shouldn't allow the sum of the nested categories to exceed the category group's budget.

-## Automate tasks at the right time

-While automating can save you a lot of time in the long-term, it makes sense sometimes to do the manual heavy-lifting in the beginning before spending time to automate something.

-### Account cancellations

-Account cancellations were something that I manually handled for the first month-ish.
-A user who wanted to cancel their account would click on a button which would trigger an email send to me about this user.
-I would then email them personally to let them know I would be deleting their data and also ask why they were canceling.
-I had only ever gotten 2 responses and I would go on to manually delete their data from the database and third-party services.

-Eventually, it took an accidental cancellation of a paying user's account to make me realize that I needed a smarter way to handle account deletions.

-The current flow in Lunch Money to delete your account involves a quick survey asking for the reason why someone is canceling their account, along with an optional text area to write comments and a checkbox to indicate if they would like to stay on our newsletter for updates.
-There's also a double confirm button so I can be sure this user really wants to delete their account.

-After this, I still manually cancel their Stripe subscription and manually issue any refunds (for some reason, I don't trust Stripe to handle this automatically for me in a clean way.
-Call me paranoid from their weird pro-ration strategies) and I manually assign a deletion date to their account which is also used by an automated worker that purges data after trial expirations.

-The volume I get for account cancelations (on average less than 1 per day) is not high enough yet for me to automate the rest of this, but if it picks up I'll know what to automate next.

-### Referral program

-Something that I'm glad I didn't spend the time to automate was our referral program.
-If an existing user refers a new user and the new user subscribes to a plan, then both users will receive credit for 1 month.
-Seems simple enough but under the hood, this can be quite complex.
-For one, the two users could have signed up with different pricing plans, so we'll have to figure out just how much their credit is worth.

-I decided I wanted to just get the referral program out the door first and see just how many people would be using it.
-Worst comes to worst, I'll be manually applying a lot of credits.

-In the end, the referral program didn't bring on as many new users as I thought it would.
-It was not a pain at all to manually process rewards for those who did, and in fact it was a good experience to figure out all the edge cases.
-If I had spent time conjuring up all the edge cases and automating this process, it would not have been worth it.

-Account cancelation, workers

 # Optimizing marketing